-Medicare Plan M won’t cover the Part B deductible or Part B excess charges.
+Medicare Plan M won’t cover the Part B deductible or excess charges.
 Like other Medigap plans, Plan M won’t cover dental, vision, Part D prescriptions, long-term care, or private nursing.
-You can purchase a separate policy to cover things like dental, vision, and Part D drugs.
+You can purchase a separate policy covering dental, vision, and Part D drugs.

 Who Can Benefit from Medicare Plan M?